313. Moe Baby Blues

 – More awkward and weird Homer dialogue (“Every time you say pick a number from one to ten, it’s always seven.”
 “That’s because there were seven apostles.”
 “No, there were twelve.”
 “Boy, that’s a big staff, and still he wasn’t that funny.”)
 Also you could see the Venus Fly trap gag coming from a mile away.

-– I’m quite partial to the Beverly Hillbillies Go Down Under (“Hey Granny, I’m gonna be a professional didgeridoo player!”
+– I’m quite partial to the “Beverly Hillbillies Go Down Under” bit (“Hey Granny, I’m gonna be a professional didgeridoo player!”
 “Now it’s a didgeri-don’t!”)

-– I really didn’t like how Homer basically almost caused the death of his infant daughter.
-He slams the gas in the middle of a traffic jam, then must jam the brakes and ends up smashing in the back of someone.
+– I really didn’t like how Homer directly almost caused the death of his infant daughter.
+He hits the gas in the middle of a traffic jam, then must jam the brakes and ends up smashing in the back of someone.
 Maggie’s safety harness breaks and she ends up flying through the sunroof.
 If it weren’t for Moe, she’d be dead, and Homer would have been responsible.
 How horrible would that have been?
 Actually, I’m morbidly curious what that show would have been now.
 Maybe Marge was the one who bought the shitty safety lock and both parents blame themselves for the incident.
 Hmm.

-– The sweetest moment of the show is when Moe gives Maggie back her nose (“There yah go, yah little idiot.”)
-Funny, heartwarming and in-character all at the same time; just because the episode as a whole isn’t classic-worthy doesn’t mean there aren’t excellent moments in it.
+– The sweetest moment of the show is when Moe gives Maggie back her “nose” (“There yah go, yah little idiot.”)
+Funny, heartwarming and in-character all at the same time.
+Just because the episode as a whole isn’t classic-worthy doesn’t mean there aren’t excellent moments in it.

 – I love Moe misinterpreting the woman trying to pick him up because of Maggie (“Aww, what a face!
 She looks just like you!”
 “You calling her repellant?
 ‘Cause you ain’t exactly Karen Allen yourself!”)
 He goes from zero to sixty in a second, cracking his knuckles like he’s about to punch this poor woman out on the spot.
 Also great is the bumper car scene where Moe smashes Nelson’s vehicle with a crowbar, much to Maggie’s amusement.
-Amazing.

 – Moe retells The Godfather, and we take a look at a classic scene (“I think we can scare that movie producer by putting a horse’s blanket in his bed.
 Imagine waking up and seeing you’ve got the wrong kind of a blanket?”
 “How about a horse’s head?”
 “Aww, you see here, that’s why you’re the Godfather!”)

-– It is rather disturbing when Homer, Marge and the police stake out Moe’s thinking he kidnapped Maggie, and it looking like he’s thrown her in the oven.
+– It is rather disturbing when Homer, Marge and the police stake out Moe’s thinking he kidnapped Maggie, and it looks like he’s thrown her in the oven.
 But of course, it’s just a ham.

 – I want to see a Moe and Maggie spin-off.
-I don’t know what it would be about; maybe they could solve mysteries, with Maggie as the brains and Moe the brawn.
+I don’t know what it would be about.
+Maybe they could solve mysteries, with Maggie as the brains and Moe the brawn.

 Season 14 Final Thoughts